Arthur Wellesley, 1st Duke of Wellington: Fourth Anglo-Mysore War: 1798–1799

 The rockets and musketry from 20,000 of the enemy were incessant.
 No hail could be thicker.
 Every illumination of blue lights was accompanied by a shower of rockets, some of which entered the head of the column, passing through to the rear, causing death, wounds, and dreadful lacerations from the long bamboos of twenty or thirty feet, which are invariably attached to them.

-Under the command of General Harris, some 24,000 troops were dispatched to Madras (to join an equal force being sent from Bombay in the west).
+Under the command of General George Harris, some 24,000 troops were dispatched to Madras (to join an equal force being sent from Bombay in the west).
 Arthur and the 33rd sailed to join them in August.

 After extensive and careful logistic preparation (which would become one of Wellesley's main attributes) the 33rd left with the main force in December and travelled across 250 mi of jungle from Madras to Mysore.
-On account of his brother, during the journey, Wellesley was given an additional command, that of chief advisor to the Nizam of Hyderabad's army (sent to accompany the British force).
+On account of his brother, during the journey, Wellesley was given an additional command, that of chief advisor to Nizam Ali Khan, Asaf Jah II of Hyderabad's army (sent to accompany the British force).
 This position was to cause friction among many of the senior officers (some of whom were senior to Wellesley).
 Much of this friction was put to rest after the Battle of Mallavelly, some 20 mi from Seringapatam, in which Harris' army attacked a large part of the sultan's army.
 During the battle, Wellesley led his men, in a line of battle of two ranks, against the enemy to a gentle ridge and gave the order to fire.
 After an extensive repetition of volleys, followed by a bayonet charge, the 33rd, in conjunction with the rest of Harris's force, forced Tipu's infantry to retreat.